gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/Lecture 1.md

     - Data preprocessing: zero meaning centering and unit variance.
     - Loss function
       - Multiclass SVM loss: expect the correct class score is at least larger than the incorrect class score by the margin `1`.
-      - Cross-entropy loss.
+      - Cross-entropy loss: unnormalized log probabilities -> softmax (normalized class probabilties) -> minimizing the negative log likelihood of correct class [MLE] (aka minimizing the cross entropy [KL divergence] between the predicted class score and the true label)
-      - Final loss: multiclass SVM / cross-entropy + regularization loss
+      - Final loss: multiclass SVM / cross-entropy + regularization loss. **With regularization loss, the final loss cannot be equal to zero**.
   - Convolutional Neural Network.

 # Codes